 Friends Place Adult Day Services

-I recently talked with a director of a local adult day care center, Marylynne Henry about what her center Friends Place Adult Day Services in DeSoto, Texas offers to their clients.
+I recently talked with a director of a local adult daycare center, Marylynne Henry, about what her center, Friends Place Adult Day Services in DeSoto, Texas, offers its clients.

-The caregivers are usually spouses or adult children who are usually working outside the home, so a center which is open Monday through Friday fits their work schedules.
+The caregivers are usually spouses or adult children working outside the home.
+Hence, a center open Monday through Friday fits their work schedules.

-Why not look into the adult day care centers in your area, and see if the services may be helpful to you and to the one you are caring for daily?
+Why look into the adult daycare centers in your area and see if the services are helpful to you and to the one you are caring for daily?